davmac314/dasynq/doc/USAGE.md

 Callback methods usually return a "rearm" value.
 There are several possible values:

-- rearm::REARM : re-enable the watcher
+- rearm::REARM : re-enable the watcher.
 - rearm::DISARM : disable the watcher (if it has been re-enabled in the meantime, which should only be the case for a single-threaded event loop).
 - rearm::NOOP   : do not change the watcher state (leave it disabled, or enabled if it has been enabled explicitly; the latter is only safe if only one thread polls the event loop).
-- rearm::REMOVE : disable and de-register the watcher
+- rearm::REMOVE : disable and de-register the watcher.
 - rearm::REMOVED : assume the watcher has been removed already and may be invalid.
 This tells Dasynq not to touch the watcher in any way!
 Necessary if the watcher has been deleted.
+- rearm::REQUEUE : re-queue the watcher.
+Use this if further processing is required but you want other pending events (of suitable priority) to be processed first.

 Note that if multiple threads are polling the event loop, it is difficult to use some of the `rearm` values correctly; you should generally use only `REARM`, `REMOVE` or `NOOP` in that